smilingprogrammer/GSoC-2024-blog/index.md

 This project will potentially generate millions of new statements.
 This new information could be released by DBpedia to the public as part of a new dataset.
 The creation of a neural extraction framework could introduce the use of robust parsers for a more accurate extraction of Wikipedia content.

 ### Current Status of the pipeline
-Presently, an end-to-end system that translates any English sentence into triples using the DBpedia vocabulary has been implemented in this pipeline.
+- Presently, an end-to-end system that translates any English sentence into triples using the DBpedia vocabulary has been implemented in this pipeline.
+Currently the project is able to;
+    - Extract text from a wikipedia article.
+    - Generate triples (entities and relations) from sentences and articles.
+    - Map the relations to its corresponding DBpedia predicate.
+    - Link entities and predicates to its corresponding resources in the dbpedia ontology.

+- However the project also has some drawbacks that needs improvement, which will be made as a contribution this year;
+    - Most of the algorithm and machine learning models are not efficient enough to scale on millions of entities as it takes a long to generate a sigle triple.
+    - The pipeline cannot suggest the creation of a new predicate if a similar predicate is not found for a relation.
+    - Ability to adapt the pipeline output not only to the DBpedia vocabulary but to any specified one (e.g., SKOS, Wikidata, RDFS, or even a combination of many).
+    - Validation of generated triples against the DBpedia ontology to avoid inconsistencies in data.
+    - Categorising of extracted relations with respect to their semantics.

 ### Project workflow